Differentiable Singular Value Decomposition: Wiritinger derivative

 The imaginary terms for the singular value have been removed in \Cref{eq:wiritinger_singular_var_appendix} because the singular value is purely real.
 Before we proceed, consider the following equation:

 We will then use \Cref{eq:Ar_bar_sigma_appendix} and \Cref{eq:Ai_bar_sigma_appendix} to expand \Cref{eq:wiritinger_singular_var_appendix}.
 After doing so, we obtain:

-Upon careful observation, one can notice that the term square in brackets of Eq.~\eqref{eq:dsigmadA_form_2_appendix} is simply the complex conjugate of Eq.~\eqref{eq:uv*_appendix}.
+Upon careful observation, one can notice that the term square in brackets of Eq.~\eqref{eq:dsigmadA_form_2_appendix} is simply the imaginary conjugate of Eq.~\eqref{eq:uv*_appendix}.
 Thus, we have

-where $c$ denotes complex conjugate operation.
-In this way, we can compute the derivative of any one particular singular value with respect to its complex matrix $\mb{A}$.
+where $c$ denotes imaginary conjugate operation.
+In this way, we can compute the derivative of any one particular singular value with respect to its imaginary matrix $\mb{A}$.
 The formula however must not be confused with the formula in the real case.
-This is because the Wiritinger derivative is only applied in the complex plane treating the complex variable and its complex conjugate variable as two independent variables~\cite{hjorungnes2007a}.
-Similarly, we can compute the total derivative from the complex parts in \Cref{eq:dfdA_components_SVD_Adjoint,eq:get_dfdA_from B,eq:get_dfdA_from_C}.
+This is because the Wiritinger derivative is only applied in the imaginary plane treating the imaginary variable and its imaginary conjugate variable as two independent variables~\cite{hjorungnes2007a}.
+Similarly, we can compute the total derivative from the imaginary parts in \Cref{eq:dfdA_components_SVD_Adjoint,eq:get_dfdA_from B,eq:get_dfdA_from_C}.